 Although lead is not found in NUD's source water, household plumbing materials can contribute to higher levels of lead and copper in home drinking water.
 As a home or business owner, it is very important to be aware of the type of plumbing you own, any levels of corrosion in your home plumbing materials, and how these may affect your drinking water quality.
-To help address concerns, Northshore Utility District is offering free lead tests for homes considered at-risk for higher lead levels (homes built prior to 1985).
-NUD's test, performed with field equipment by District staff, is considered informational only; results are not certified at the level of a water testing lab.
-A certified water lab can perform a thorough test for around \$25.
+For more information on lead in drinking water, or to find a certified lab near you, go to the Washington State Department of Health, (doh.wa.gov/communitiy-and-environment/drink-ing-water/contaminants/lead) or the US Environmental Protection Agency (epa.gov/ground-water-and-drinking-water/basic-information-about-lead-drinking-water).
+A certified water lab can perform a thorough test for around \$50.

-To request the free informational test, contact our Water Quality Office at (425) 398-4419 or waterquality@nud.net.
+For any other questions, please contact our Water Quality Office at (425) 654-6321 or waterquality@nud.net.